 History suggests this cannot last forever and, in the past, a market dislocation such as we are seeing now has been a precursor to value’s outperformance as expensive growth companies fall back to lower valuations.

 To be clear, this is in no way a market-timing message.
 A value investing strategy could continue to suffer in the short term and, as ever, past performance is not necessarily a guide to the future.

 That said, value investing has been the beneficiary of a consistent pattern of mean reversion in markets for what is now well over a century of history.

 We cannot know when the current trend will reverse or what the catalyst will be but, given the scale of value’s underperformance, here on The Value Perspective, we firmly believe its potential recovery is the most attractive opportunity for patient investors in today’s equity markets.

 NOTE: The FAANG stocks mentioned above are for illustrative purposes only and is in no way a recommendation to buy or sell shares.

-- Ian Kelly is an author on The Value Perspective, a blog about value investing.
+- Andrew Williams is an author on The Value Perspective, a blog about value investing.
 It is a long-term investing approach which focuses on exploiting swings in stock market sentiment, targeting companies which are valued at less than their true worth and waiting for a correction.